Tools4everBV/HelloID-Conn-Prov-Source-Caci-Osiris/README.md

 |:---------------------------|
 | This repository contains the connector and configuration code only.
 The implementer is responsible to acquire the connection details such as username, password, certificate, etc. You might even need to sign a contract or agreement with the supplier before implementing this connector.
 Please contact the client's application manager to coordinate the connector requirements.       |

-> :warning: This connector can only be used in conjunction with the local HelloID provisioning agent.<br />
-> :warning: This connector has not been tested on a HelloID environment.<br />
 <br />
 <p align="center">
   <img src="https://www.tools4ever.nl/connector-logos/osiris-logo.png">